walt-id/waltid-identity/waltid-libraries/sdjwt/waltid-sdjwt/README.md

 This example creates and signs an SD-JWT, using the SimpleJWTCryptoProvider implementation, that's shipped with the waltid-sd-jwt library, which uses the `nimbus-jose-jwt` library for cryptographic operations.

-In this example we sign the JWT with the HS256 algorithm, and a UUID as a shared secret.
+In this example we sign the JWT with the HS256 algorithm, and a Uuid as a shared secret.

 Here we generate the SD payload, by comparing the full payload and the undisclosed payload (with selective fields removed).